Using Futures to Hedge Against Shifts in Commodity Prices

-Producers and consumers of commodities use the futures markets to protect against adverse price moves.
-A producer of a commodity is at risk of prices moving lower.
-Conversely, a consumer of a commodity is at risk of prices moving higher.
-Therefore, hedging is the process of protecting against financial loss.
+Producers and consumers of commodities use futures markets to protect against adverse price moves that could result in large financial losses.
+A producer of a commodity is at risk of prices moving lower while a consumer of a commodity is at risk of prices moving higher.

 While supply and demand for commodities fluctuate, so does price.
 A producer or consumer who does not hedge assumes price risk.
-Producers and consumers who use futures markets to hedge transfer price risk.
-If a one holds a commodity, they assume the price risk as well as the costs associated with holding that commodity.
+Producers and consumers who use futures markets to hedge transfer their price risk.

 Alternatives to Futures Markets

 Futures markets are not the only choice for hedgers.
-They can also use forward markets, fixed price pre-export finance transactions and swaps to hedge.
-These markets entail principle-to-principle transactions with each party assuming the credit and performance risk of the other.
-However, these tailor-made transactions often meet the specific needs of consumers or producers concerning the commodities at risk.
+They can also use forwards and swaps to hedge.
+These markets entail principal-to-principal transactions—meaning no exchange is involved—with each party assuming the risks of the other.
+However, these tailor-made transactions may meet the specific needs of commodity consumers or producers better than standardized futures contracts can.